10 Simple Place Value Games (KS1 & KS2) To Make Your Maths Lessons Fun And Effective

 Place Value Game #9: Delightful Darts

-You could ask the children to work their way around the dart board in either an ascending or descending order.
+- You could ask the children to work their way around the game board in either an ascending or descending order.

-You could set them individual challenges: your next dart must have an odd value; your next throw must have a single digit value; your next throw must stick in a two-digit value area; your next throw must end in a prime number value area or have the factors 4 and 8.
+- You could set them individual challenges: your next dart must have an odd value; your next throw must have a single digit value; your next throw must stick in a two-digit value area; your next throw must end in a prime number value area or have the factors 4 and 8.

 It’s also a great opportunity for the children to practice their mental addition skills, two and three times tables – they need to be able to multiply by three to hit the magic 180!

 Place Value Game #10: Round the Dice